Roger Zelazny: Personal life and death

 Zelazny was married twice—first to Sharon Steberl in 1964 (divorced, no children), and then to Judith Alene Callahan in 1966.
 Before this period, he was engaged to folk singer Hedy West for six months from 1961 to 1962.
-Roger and Judith had two sons, Devin and Trent (who was an author of crime fiction, deceased), and a daughter, Shannon.
+Roger and Judith had two sons, Devin and Trent (1976–2024), who was an author of crime fiction, and a daughter, Shannon.
 At the time of his death, Roger and Judith were separated, and he was living with author Jane Lindskold.

 Raised as a Catholic by his parents, Zelazny later declared himself a lapsed Catholic and remained that way for the rest of his life.
 "I did have a strong Catholic background, but I am not a Catholic.
 Somewhere in the past, I believe I answered in the affirmative once for strange and complicated reasons.
 But I am not a member of any organized religion."

-Zelazny died, aged 58, in Santa Fe on June 16, 1995, of kidney failure secondary to colorectal cancer.
+Zelazny died, aged 58, in Santa Fe on June 14, 1995, of kidney failure secondary to colorectal cancer.
 At the time of his death, he had been a resident of Santa Fe for twenty years.